 Evan Ifekoya’s, My Tender Touch Screen poetically asks in the background, “Any new followers?
 Any new likes?
 Any new requests?
 Am I trending?
 Am I Now?
 My name’s a hashtag on my selfie, #wow!”
 What do you think of me presenting myself, becomes an ever-present predicate of self-expression embedded in a network of relational affirmations.

-Complicated in this web of selves the question then arises in EG Crichton’s installation, RETRIEVAL: How do I recall myself?
+Complicated in this web of selves the question then arises in EG Crichton’s installation, Migrating Archives: RETRIEVAL: How do I recall myself?
 Where is the past?
 Where is our ancestral memory – our archive – that co-exists in the timeless present of the digital cloud?

 These performances of self demonstrate hyper-dynamic materialities that speak to ongoing conversations about gender as unstable and fluid constructs.
 The exhibition offers a queer place that is at once physically located as a communal self-affirming space of desire and simultaneously dislocated, immaterial and unknowably queer.
 The queer self is encountered through the representation of the self, embedded in a system of interpersonal relationships and ecologies of meanings though which it is articulated, reproduced and projected.